Courtney Stewart

-Courtney Stewart is the founder of Right Hand Music Group and Right Hand Foundation and co-founder of Keep Cool Records.
-He is an artist manager known for his work with multi-platinum global superstar Khalid, and is a record label executive, tech investor, real estate developer, and humanitarian.
+Courtney Stewart is an American talent manager and record executive.
+He founded Right Hand Music Group and the Right Hand Foundation in 2015, and co-founded Keep Cool Records in 2018.
+Stewart is credited with having discovered and signed American singer Khalid.

 Early life and education

 Stewart attended North Atlanta High School and Alabama State University.

 Career

-An early friendship with fellow musician Bobby Wilson (now known as Bobby V) led him to become Bobby's manager when the latter's music career took off.
+An early friendship with fellow musician Bobby V led Stewart to become his manager when his musical career took off.
 Later he ran Ludacris’ publishing company and managed hip-hop producers.

 2015–2019

 Stewart discovered Khalid in 2015-16 when the artist was still a teenager, and went on to mentor and manage him beginning in 2016.
 Following Khalid's breakout success, Stewart was included in Billboard's "40 Under 40: Music's Top Young Power Players" in 2017.

-In 2018, with Tunji Balogun (now CEO of Def Jam Recordings) and two others, Stewart co-founded Keep Cool Records, a joint venture with RCA Records.
+In 2018, with Tunji Balogun (the future CEO of Def Jam Recordings) and two others, Stewart co-founded Keep Cool Records, a joint venture with RCA Records.
 Keep Cool's first signing was Normani of Fifth Harmony.
 Its roster also includes Lucky Daye, VanJess, Freddie Gibbs & Madlib, UMI, and Marzz.

 In October 2018 Billboard included Stewart in its "21 Under 21" list.
 Variety named him a Hitmaker in both 2018 and 2019.
 Stewart and Khalid delivered the keynote Q&A at the 2019 Pollstar Live! conference.